Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

-The Elder Abuse Training Institute is devoted to training professionals from the medical community, legal community, law enforcement, social services and government agencies about all aspects of elder abuse, including: detection, reporting, investigating, prosecuting, caring for victims and prevention.
+The Center of Excellence on Elder Abuse and Neglect is devoted to training professionals from the medical community, legal community, law enforcement, social services and government agencies about all aspects of elder abuse, including: detection, reporting, investigating, prosecuting, caring for victims and prevention.

 CUSTOM TRAINING PACKAGES